Chart Color Schemes

 Housing

-Chifley displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region
+Chifley displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-The dwelling structure in Chifley, as evaluated at the latest Census, consisted of 67.7% houses and 32.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to the Australian Capital Territory's 58.4% houses and 41.7% other dwellings.
-The level of home ownership in Chifley was 32.3%, similar to that of the Australian Capital Territory, with mortgaged dwellings at 35.2% and rented dwellings at 32.4%.
-The median monthly mortgage repayment in the area was $2,383, higher than the Australian Capital Territory average of $2,167.
-The median weekly rent figure was recorded at $450, compared to the Australian Capital Territory's $440.
-Nationally, Chifley's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Dwelling structure in Chifley, as per the latest Census, consisted of 67.7% houses and 32.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Australian Capital Territory had 63.3% houses and 36.7% other dwellings.
+Home ownership in Chifley was at 32.3%, with the rest either mortgaged (35.2%) or rented (32.4%).
+The median monthly mortgage repayment in Chifley was $2,383, higher than Australian Capital Territory's average of $2,080.
+Median weekly rent in Chifley was $450, matching the Australian Capital Territory figure.
+Nationally, Chifley's mortgage repayments were significantly higher at $2,383 compared to Australia's average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing